Dot-H/mydbg/README.md

     backtrace
             [PID]   Print the call stack from the current addr

+    break   [ADDR] [PID]
-    break   [ADDR]  Put a breakpoint on the address in argument if any and on the current address otherwise
+                    Put a breakpoint on the address in argument if any and on the current address otherwise

+    tbreak  [ADDR] [PID]
-    tbreak  [ADDR]  Put a temporary breakpoint on the address in argument if any and on the current address otherwise.
+                    Put a temporary breakpoint on the address in argument if any and on the current address otherwise.
 A temporary is hit only one time before being trash

+    breakf  FUNC [PID]
-    breakf  FUNC  Put a breakpoint on the address of the function given in argument
+                    Put a breakpoint on the address of the function given in argument

+    breaks  SYSNO [PID]
-    breaks  SYSNO   Put a breakpoint at the entry of the syscall number given in argument.
+                    Put a breakpoint at the entry of the syscall number given in argument.
 The debugger will also stop the process when returning from the syscall

-    breakl  LINE [FILE]
+    breakl  LINE [FILE] [PID]
                     Put a breakpoint at the line given in argument in the current file or the one given in argument.
 If no file is given in argument my_dbg tries to get the current one